The Wine Industry’s Voice In Washington DC

 Our Top Issues:

-The study reveals that the US wine industry has an impact worth $219.9 billion per year.
+The study reveals that the US wine industry has an economic impact of over $276 billion per year.

-You can use the data in this special report on the wine industry’s economic impact for your business needs.
+You can use the data in this special report on the wine industry’s economic impact in 2022 for your business needs.

 WineAmerica's Latest News

 Oklahoma Wine Country Wine production was significant in the 1920’s in Oklahoma, which then suffered the double whammy of Prohibition followed by the Dust Bowl of the 1930’s.
 Today’s wineries produce a wide range of wines from different species of grape along with various fruits and honey.
 The Oklahoma Grape Industry Council provides education and … Read more